Timinator2000/Algorithm_X/09 - problem-space reduction/05 - sudoku challenge.md

 # Solving Logic Puzzles Logically

 Many __Sudoku__ puzzles can be solved without making any guesses.
-Click [here](solving-with-logic-only) to see my progress toward solving as many logic puzzles as possible, strictly with logic, no guessing.
+Click [here](solving-with-logic-only) to see my progress toward solving as many logic puzzles as possible, strictly with logic, no guessing and no backtracking.